yasumichi/seapig/README.md

 When you input new line, SeaPig refresh HTML preview.

-SeaPig has tool bar contains one drop down list and five buttons.
+SeaPig has tool bar contains one drop down list and eight buttons.

 ![](images/seapig-toolbar.png)

 You can select key bindings from drop down list. (default/emacs/vim)

-Five buttons has feature below.
+Eight buttons has feature below.

+- New markdown file (Open new window)
 - Open markdown file to editor.
 - Save markdown file from editor.
 - Export HTML file from previewer.(At the same time css stylesheet is copied to same folder.)
 - Export PDF file
+- Hide editor
+- Hide previewer
 - Refresh HTML preview

 ### viz.js support